internetdrew/portfolio-v3/src/pages/blog/building-testing-otp-ui-component-react-typescript.md

 ---
 layout: "../../layouts/BlogLayout.astro"
 title: "Building and Testing an OTP UI Component with React and TypeScript"
-pubDate: 2024-08-22
+pubDate: 2024-08-23
-description: "Composing, validating, and testing using React Hook Form, Zod, and Jest."
+description: "Composing, validating, and testing using React Hook Form, Zod, and Vitest."
 author: "Andrew Rowley"
 image:
-  url: "detecting-outside-clicks-banner.jpg"
+  url: "building-testing-otp-ui-component-react-typescript.png"
   alt: "Building and Testing an OTP UI Component with React and TypeScript"
-tags: ["supabase", "next.js", "authentication"]
+tags: ["react", "testing", "typescript", "mocking"]
 ---

 ## Table of Contents

 ## What You'll Learn

-In this post, you'll learn how to build a One-Time Password UI component with [TailwindCSS](https://tailwindcss.com/), how to validate user input with [React Hook Form](https://react-hook-form.com/) and [Zod](https://zod.dev/), and how to test user interactivity with your component using [Jest](https://jestjs.io/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/).
+In this post, we'll build a One-Time Password UI component with [TailwindCSS](https://tailwindcss.com/), validate user input with [React Hook Form](https://react-hook-form.com/) and [Zod](https://zod.dev/), and test user interactivity with your component using [Vitest](https://vitest.dev/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/).

-I will try to be as in-depth as possible regarding the challenging bits of bringing this together (input validation, testing, mocking functions, etc.), but I won't be focusing on things like styling.
-If you're building something like this, I feel it safe to make a few assumptions.
-These assumptions are listed below.
+I will try to be as in-depth as possible regarding the challenging bits of bringing this together (input validation, testing, mocking functions, etc.), but I won't be focusing on things like styling and component composition.
+If you're building something like this, I think styles are irrelevant.

-## Assumptions I've Made

-- You are not exactly a beginner.
-- You are familiar with React.
-- You have a basic understanding of TypeScript.
-- You may not have written a test before or are very new to testing.
-- My styles are irrelevant because you may need completely different styles.
+The overall structure will be visible and, if you're not using Tailwind, you can also refer to the docs to figure out what classes do or just inspect the elements in your browser.

 ## Getting Started

-Because of the aforementioned assumptions, we'll start with the OTP component assembled and styled.
-You can find the code to start with in [this GitHub repository](https://github.com/internetdrew/otp-react-ts-jest).
+We'll start with the OTP component composed and styled.
+You can find the code to start with in [this GitHub repository](https://github.com/internetdrew/otp-react-ts-vitest).
 If you'd like to fully follow and code-along, be sure to visit the **starter** branch.
 If you want to just see the final product, you can visit the **final** branch.
 Instructions for how to access each are in the repo's `README.md`.

 In the starter branch, you can see we have our `<OneTimePasswordForm />` component.
 It contains a title, subtitle, 6 inputs, and a submit button.

-We have everything we need to take care of our first task: managing input focus.
+We have everything we need to take care of our first task: **managing input focus**.

 ## Managing Input Focus